Macdonald cumulants, $G$-inversion polynomials and $G$-parking functions: Introduction

 \subsection{Organization of the paper}

-In \cref{sec:preliminaries} we introduce the necessary background, and in \cref{sec:TutteParkinETC} we discuss various interpretations of the polynomial $\I_G(q)$. \cref{sec:Coloring} is devoted to the proof of our main result and explains the construction of graphs involved in our formula. \cref{sec:Fundamental} gives an explicit formula for the fundamental quasisymmetric functions expansion of Macdonald cumulants. \cref{sec:Kostka} is devoted to the proof of the Schur--positivity of Macdonald cumulants in the case of hooks.
-In \cref{sec:FullyColored} we treat a certain special case of cumulants which arises from the study of the $b$-conjecture and we show that they form a new basis of the symmetric functions algebra.
-We finish by \cref{sec:open}, where we state some open problems and possible directions for the future research.
+In \cref{sec:TutteParkinETC} we discuss various interpretations of the polynomial $\I_G(q)$ and we prove some of its properties. \cref{sec:preliminaries} introduces the necessary background on the combinatorics of Macdonald polynomials. \cref{sec:Coloring} is devoted to the proof of our main result and explains the construction of graphs involved in our formula. \cref{sec:Fundamental} gives an explicit formula for the fundamental quasisymmetric functions expansion of Macdonald cumulants. \cref{sec:Kostka} is devoted to the proof of the Schur--positivity of Macdonald cumulants in the case of hooks.
+In \cref{sec:FullyColored} we investigate a certain subfamily of Macdonald cumulants which arises from the study of the $b$-conjecture and we show that this family is a basis of the symmetric functions algebra.
+We finish with \cref{sec:open}, where we state some open problems and possible directions for the future research.